Proven-Paradox/shaper-system/Handbook.md

 A [Provoked](#provoke) combatant ignores Taunt, prioritizing instead whoever Provoked it.
 This might represent presenting yourself as an obvious target to draw fire, subtle mind control that redirects enemy attention onto yourself, or literally taunting people into fighting you first.

-// TODO: WRITE OUTTRO.
-For now, if you've made it this far, thank you for giving my system a chance.
-I hope you've enjoyed. //

 ## Linked States
 Linked States are conditions that involve two different combatants.
 In Linked States, there is a primary creature causing the state, and a number of other creatures affected by the state (though usually just one).